• Remineralization is the process of replacing minerals and ions in the hydroxyapatite crystal lattice of tooth enamel.

 • You should also address oral diseases such as dry mouth and periodontitis and practice good oral hygiene.

-• Find a 24 hour dentist on Authority Dental if you feel your mouth is too dry or if your gums are inflamed.
+• Seek emergency dental care if you feel your mouth is too dry or if your gums are inflamed.

 Is it possible to remineralize your teeth?
 Here's everything you need to know.